-Spread refried beans into bottom of a round or rectangle baking dish.
+Spread refried beans into the bottom of a round or rectangle baking dish.

-Sprinkle on diced tomatoes, chopped olives, and diced jalapenos.
+Sprinkle on diced tomatoes, diced jalapenos, and chopped olives.

 Top with shredded cheeses.

-Arrange black olive slices in "2015" over top of the cheese.
+Arrange black olive slices in the appropriate date (2015) over top of the cheese.

 Bake for 25 minutes or until heated through.